The productivity of a workshop depends on the way tools, spaces, and movements work together

 A truly efficient workstation does not simply place a workbench next to the lift.
 It studies what the operator needs while working.

 The most frequently used tools must be immediately accessible.
-Power outlets, compressed air, hose reels, and lighting must be positioned so as not to create obstacles, because accessories need to have a precise place, avoiding cables on the floor, tools left on the ground, or constant interruptions during the job.
+Power outlets, compressed air, hose reels, and lighting must be positioned so that they do not create obstacles.
+Accessories should have a precise place, preventing cables on the floor, tools left on the ground, or constant interruptions during the job.

 For this reason, during the design phase, KIRO also considers the distribution of air and power as an integral part of the workstation.
-Energy, air, lighting, and organization are not secondary elements: they are what allow the lift and the workbench to work together as a system.
+Energy, air, lighting, and organization are not secondary elements: they are what allow the lift and the workbench, and the technical furniture to work together as a complete system.

-The various workshop accessories also contribute to the quality of the layout: they complete the workstation, improve organization, and help the operator always keep everything they need under control.
+Workshop accessories also contribute to the quality of the layout.
+They complete the workstation, improve organization, and help the operator keep everything under control.

 The goal is always the same: to build a workstation where everything has a precise function.

 Ergonomics in the workshop is not a detail.
-It is a factor that affects the quality of work, operator safety, and productivity throughout the entire day.
+It is a factor that affects work quality, operator safety, and productivity throughout the entire day.

-An ergonomic workstation is built on the balance between the height of the lift, the position of the workbench, tool accessibility, lighting, pathways, and utility management.
-If the mechanic has to bend down constantly, take unnecessary steps, or look for tools placed too far away, the quality of the work suffers.
+An ergonomic workstation is built on the balance between lift height, workbench position, tool accessibility, lighting, pathways, and utility management.
+If the mechanic has to bend constantly, take unnecessary steps, or search for tools placed too far away, the quality of the work suffers.
 Fatigue, intervention times, and the risk of error all increase.

-This approach reflects KIRO’s way of thinking: the workstation is not the sum of separate products, but an ecosystem designed to improve everyday work, where order is no longer an imposition, but a natural consequence of the project.
+This approach reflects KIRO’s way of thinking: the workstation is not the sum of separate products, but an ecosystem designed to improve everyday work.
+In this kind of environment, order is no longer an obligation, but the natural result of a well-designed project.

 Choosing KIRO means relying on a partner that understands the workshop not only from a product perspective, but also from the perspective of everyday work.

-Made in Italy production is a central element: it means control over materials, attention to finishes, focus on durability, and the ability to develop solutions that are consistent with the customer’s needs.
+Made in Italy production is a central part of this approach.
+It means control over materials, attention to finishes, focus on durability, and the ability to develop solutions that are consistent with the customer’s needs.
 But KIRO’s value does not stop at build quality.

-KIRO consulting is designed precisely to answer these questions.
+KIRO consulting is precisely designed to answer this questions.
 It does not start from the individual product, but from the working method.
-Only then are the most suitable solutions identified: lifts, workbenches, trolleys, drawer units, equipped walls, accessories, and configurations.
+Only after understanding the workflow are the most suitable solutions identified: lifts, workbenches, trolleys, drawer units, equipped walls, accessories, and configurations.

 Take a look at some of our completed projects!